-The North Open Space is represented by several massive sections of nearly 2,600 acres located in the east side of Thousand Oaks.
+The North Ranch Open Space is represented by several massive sections of nearly 2,600 acres located in the east side of Thousand Oaks.
 There is a section east of Erbes Road to Westlake Boulevard down to Hillcrest Drive on the west side (this area is referred to as the Hillcrest Open Space Preserve) as well as a section further east bounded by Westlake Boulevard on the west, Lindero Canyon Road on the east and Thousand Oaks Boulevard on south.

 These hills are beautiful and quite prominent from throughout the Conejo Valley.
 Hiking, running and cycling these hills can be a challenge as they are quite steep in most sections.

-A main trailhead into the North Ranch Open Space is on Bowfield Street, just east of the North Rancho Playfields.
+A main trailhead into the North Ranch Open Space is on Bowfield Street, just east of the North Ranch Playfields.
 The trail is called the Saddle Pass Trail, winding up and down the hills south towards Thousand Oaks Boulevard.

 There are various other neighborhood trail entry points throughout the vast area.
 One of these is located at Canyon Oaks Park, 6200 Hedgewall Drive, Westlake Village.
 There's a walkway and a small bridge that leads to a quite intense looking path up the hill.
 And indeed, it is a very steep path.
 Definitely not for everyone.
 This is a path into the Bowfield/Saddle Pass Trail, which is maintained by the Conejo Open Space Conservation Agency.

 There are roughly 3 or 4 miles of trails up here, mostly the Saddle Pass north/south trail but other connector trails to nearby neighborhoods, such as the townhome complex on Via Colinas above Thousand Oaks Blvd and the new Westlake Village Community Park and YMCA.